Bilston Glen and MavisbankSat 16 May

 - 3 Courses for more experienced orienteers

-Provisional course lengths below and please read the additional information.
+Provisional course lengths here and please read the additional information below the table

 - Some controls will be hanging from trees or similar with the SI unit attached, rather than on stakes – this is at the request of the landowner.